 Omega-3 Fatty Acids

 If you have read our “Top 5 Nutrients for Brain Health” piece this month, you know that omega-3 fatty acids are just about the best nutrient you can eat for your brain.
 The specific omega-3s that are plentiful in cold-water fish, DHA and EPA, are needed to support the integrity and function of synaptic membranes in the brain [2].
-Alpha linoleic acid (ALA) in canola oil (also heavily used in the Nordic diet) can be transformed by the body into DHA and EPA, but the conversion is rather inefficient.
+The body can convert alpha linoleic acid (ALA) from canola oil into DHA and EPA.
+However, the conversion is rather inefficient.
 Getting those omega-3s from fish oil is really the best source, and typically, adults in the US don’t eat nearly enough [3].
-If you prefer not to eat fish, or are opposed to eating two or more servings a week, a fish oil supplement, such as Metabolic Maintenance’s Mega Omega can provide similar benefits.
+If you prefer not to eat this much fish, a fish oil supplement, such as Metabolic Maintenance’s Mega Omega can provide similar benefits.

 Resveratrol

 Of course, wine is not for everyone.
-If for whatever reason, you are not a wine drinker, resveratrol can also be taken as a supplement in a potentially more impactful dose.
+Whether or not you are a wine drinker, resveratrol can be taken as a supplement in a more impactful dose.

 Heart-Healthy Nutrition

 Other health benefits associated with the Nordic diet (aside from cognition) have been improvements to blood pressure and weight loss for individuals with obesity [7].
-It has also been proposed as a potential preventative measure against heart attacks and strokes [8,9].
-Eating lots of berries is a unique aspect of the Nordic diet that may account for some of these health benefits.
-Harvard scientists have linked eating generous amounts of berries (such as blueberries and strawberries) to less weight gain and a lower risk of having a heart attack in later years [8].
+It has also been proposed as a potential preventative measure boosting cardiovascular health [8,9].
+Lots of berries is a unique aspect of the Nordic diet that may account for some of these health benefits.
+Harvard scientists have linked eating generous amounts of berries (such as blueberries and strawberries) to less weight gain and better cardiovascular health later in life [8].
 Berries are an excellent source of plant chemicals known as anthocyanins, which have been linked to healthier blood pressure and blood vessel flexibility [10].

 No Junk!

-Speaking of sugar issues… what’s not included the diet is as important as what is included.
+Speaking of sugar issues… what’s not included the diet is as important as what you can’t eat.
 When we regularly consume toxins and preservatives, we significantly increase the workload of our natural detoxification systems.
 When we stop ingesting toxic stuff, the antioxidants in our cells can focus more energy towards repairing the cellular damage that comes along with age and everyday metabolism.

 Sugar, and specifically refined sugar, is problematic for a long list of reasons.
 Your body gets all the glucose it needs from vegetables and grains.
 You don’t need sweet treats, no matter what your sugar-addicted brain tells you.
 The Nordic diet suggests having one serving of fruit or fruit-sweetened food every day, but otherwise staying away from the sweet stuff.